 Keyword: Bread of the Dead Recipe, Day of the Dead Bread Recipe, Pan de Muerto Recipe

 Author: Chef Elizabeth Pérez Camarena

 Lg.
 Mixing Bowl

 5 ½ozs.sugarplus extra to sprinkle on top of loaves

 3 ¼ozs.butterto make dough

 Activating the Yeast

 Gently warm the milk.
-Do not let it get too hot or it will kill the yeast.
+Don't let it get too hot or it will kill the yeast.

-Then, in a small bowl, add 4 tbsp. flour, 2 tbsp. sugar, and the dry yeast.
-Add just enough 1 to 2 ozs. warm milk.
-This is just enough to make a thin homogenous paste.
+In a small bowl, add 4 tbsp. flour, 2 tbsp. sugar, and the dry yeast.
+Add 1 to 2 ozs. of warm milk.
+This is just enough to make a thin, homogeneous paste.

 Mixing the Dough